Celebrating Amanda Boxtel (Class of 1984) by Charlotte Alexander (Current Student)

 Even though Amanda’s spinal cord injury took away her ability to walk, it didn’t take away her ability to dream and then turn her dreams into her reality one baby step at a time.

-Her proudest achievement to date was recently being honoured as one of CNN Heroes Top 10 finalists for 2018.
+Her proudest achievement to date was recently being honoured as one of .
 CNN Heroes honours everyday people changing the world.

 Looking to the future Amanda hopes to continue to serve humankind the best way she knows how.

 “It is our human right to have access to technologies and healing therapies to improve quality of life,” she says.